-- Article/feature writing: this is probably the most common type of writing that comes to mind when people think about freelancing.
-You’ll be writing for magazine and newspapers either online or for the printed version.
+- Article/feature writing: This is probably the most common type of writing that comes to mind when people think about freelancing.
+You’ll be writing for magazines and newspapers either online or for the printed version.

-- Blogging: you can make money by either having your own blog or by writing blog posts for other bloggers.
+- Blogging: You can make money by either having your own blog or writing blog posts for other bloggers.

-- Copywriting: as a freelance copywriter, you’ll write creative copy to help businesses establish and promote their brand, engage clients, and market products and services.
+- Copywriting: As a freelance copywriter, you’ll write creative copy to help businesses establish and promote their brand, engage with clients, and market products and services.

-- Technical writing: the idea of technical writing is to take an overly complicated idea in a specific field and present it in an easy to understand manner to the general public.
-You’re going to need an existing in-depth knowledge of the industry you want to work in if you want to be successful in this type of writing.
+- Technical writing: The idea of technical writing is to take an overly complicated idea in a specific field and present it in an easy-to-understand manner to the general public.
+You’re going to need an existing in-depth knowledge of the industry you want to work in if you want to succeed in this type of writing.

-Think about which projects sound most interesting to you along with what you think you’d be good at.
-For example, you may not find it interesting to write technical instructions, but you may enjoy writing a feature on a local business or discussing your top parenting tips on a mom blog.
+Think about which projects sound most interesting to you, along with what you think you’d be good at.
+For example, you may not find it interesting to write technical instructions.
+Still, you may enjoy writing a local business feature or discussing your top parenting tips on a mom blog.

 In that case, you’d probably prefer to write for blogs, small businesses, or growing websites.
 The choice is up to you.
 If you enjoy technical writing, by all means, go for it!

-The process to become a freelance writer is pretty similar no matter what type of writer you want to be.
+The process of becoming a freelance writer is pretty similar no matter what type of writer you want to be.

 2. Narrow down your niche

 Now that you know what type of writer you want to be, it’s time to narrow down your niche.
 The best and most profitable freelance writers specialize in a particular niche.
-That’s how clients know how to find them and match them with projects.
+That’s how potential clients find them and match them with projects.

 Believe it or not, marketing yourself as a general freelance writer may backfire.
 If you choose to become a Jack or Jill of all trades, people will assume you’re not specialized enough and just not what they’re looking for.